ItsKaceyTime/EDF5-Debug-Room-Tool/README.md

 There are four Shooting Targets with functions upon being destroyed.
 3 of them are tied to spawning the enemies you've selected, with the fourth tied to completing the mission.

 Enjoy!
-Please feel free to ask questions in the EDF Discord server's modding channel!
+Please feel free to ping me in the EDF Discord server's modding channel to ask questions or offer suggestions and requests for this tool!

+FOR MODDERS:

+If you wish to include your own custom SGO files it's very easy.
+Open up enemylist.json and follow the same structure as the rest of the file to create your own category and/or entry.

+If you wish to expand functionality of this tool, please feel free.
+I eventually wish to make this tool able to read and edit vanilla BVM files in this same style.